thewhistleorg/thewhistle/README.md

 When incident reports are submitted, some items of information are expected to be transferred to report metadata:
-- name: the auto-generated ‘adjective-animal’ identifier name
+- name: the auto-generated identifier name
 - geocode: the results of Google Maps API geocoding
 - files: any images or documents uploaded as part of the incident report submission.